18F/handbook/CONTRIBUTING.md

 If you make a pull request related to a subject that is the responsibility of a specific team or person, please consider tagging or assigning it to that team or person (or pinging them in Slack to ask them to review it).

-## How to review and merge pull requests
+## <a name="PR-workflow"></a>How to review and merge pull requests

 Each pull request must be reviewed by at least one other CivicActions employee before it can be merged.
-There is no dedicated staffing for the handbook right now; maintenance is done in spare time by any CivicActions staff member who is interested in helping.

 Any CivicActions employee with Github account, who has been added to the CivicActions Team ([instructions are here](docs/04-how-we-work/tools/github.md)), can review a pull request and decide whether they feel confident about merging it.
 If it's not your area of expertise, ask somebody at CivicActions who has expertise in that area.

 For example: if something looks like it's related to how Marketing works, ask a Marketing person to review it; if it looks like it needs Project Management team review, ask a PM.

 If you're not sure if you should merge something, ask for a second opinion in [#docs](https://civicactions.slack.com/messages/docs/) first.

+### Step-by-step instructions for reviewing, approving, and merging PRs:

+1. Navigate to the open pull request.
+You can get there by clicking on the PR link if you have it, or by clicking on the Pull Requests tab at the top of the Handbook repo page.
+> @todo Add screenshot 1

+2. Check to make sure "All checks have passed."
+If not, ask the person who added the PR to fix any errors.
+> @todo Add screenshot 2

+3. Click "Add your review."
+> @todo Add screenshot 3

+4. Review the commits.
+If the changes look good, make sure you select "Approve."
+Otherwise, add your comments or request changes (merging on the PR will be blocked until you or another reviewer approves it).
+> @todo Add screenshot 4

+5. Submit your review.
+> @todo Add screenshot 5

+6. Merge Pull Request, and you're done!
+> @todo Add screenshot 6

 ## Styles